SiRipo92/Test_Technique/README.md

     ```
     - To start the React client, navigate to the client/ directory and run:
     ```bash
+    npm run build
     npm start
     ````
-    The React app will open on http://localhost:3000, and the server will be running on http://localhost:5000.
+    The React app will open on http://localhost:3000, and the server will be running on http://localhost:5001.

 ## Usage
 - **Add a task:** Type a task into the input field and click "Add" to add it to the to-do list.
 - **Complete a task:** Click on a task title to toggle its completion status.
 - **Delete a task:** Click the "Delete" button to remove a task from the list.
+- **Update/Modify a task:** Click on the "Edit" button to modify the title/task and "Save" to update

 ### Future (Possible) Enhancements
 - **User Authentication:** Add user login functionality to save personal to-do lists.